A-Series-of-Dice-Based-Events/RiseOfTheRunelords/Book 3/README.md

 # Hook Mountain Massacre : level 7-10 - conversion guide for Pathfinder 2

   - This is a conversion guide and as such only covers the items that have changed in PF2.
-This includes NPCs and monsters, hazards, DCs, XP, treasure.
+This includes NPCs and monsters, hazards, DCs, XP, level based treasure.
   - The storyline, color text, maps and images requires the original scenario.

   - Development follows an agile approach with the "Minimal Viable Product" created first - just enough to be usable.
   - This then hopefully makes it easy for others to incrementally improve individual encounters.

-- And boy does it need improving...
+  - Creatures are built using [Monster Builder](http://monster.pf2.tools/) and their JSON files are in the same directory as this file so that you can use or update them for your own campaign as required.
+In some instances there are several variants available.
+  - The associated PDF and PNG files are also in this directory and referenced by this document (their unique numerical suffixes are removed to save updating this document every time the creature is tweaked)

 ### Index and status
   - Part 1: In The Hook's Shadow - MVP draft - creatures and hazards only